boragokbakan/insect-navigation/README.md

+# Overview
 This project contains the source code that accompanies my final year project.
+The project consists of experiments assessing various Path Integration and Landmark-based Navigation techniques, varying in biological plausibility.
+The report aims to find a biologically plausible methods that have low-overhead and are possibly implementable on analog robots, like the _Central Complex_ and _Average Landmark Vector_ models.

 ## SETUP: